wall Command in Linux: Broadcast Messages to Logged-In Users

-Published on
+Updated on

-3 min read
+5 min read

 Usually, system administrators send messages to announce maintenance and ask users to log out and close all open programs.
 The messages are shown to all logged-in users with a terminal open.
 Users using a graphical desktop environment with no terminal open will not see the messages.
-Each user can control the write access to its terminal with the mesg utility.
+Each user can control the write access to their terminal with the mesg utility.
 When the superuser invokes the wall command, all users receive the messages, no matter their mesg settings.

 Broadcasting a Message